massgov/mayflower-patternlab/docs/atomic-design.md

 # Atomic Design in Mayflower

 ## About Atomic Design
 The Mayflower style library is built using Atomic Design.
-The way I tend to think of building a site using Atomic Design is to see it as a LEGO set where your combining a collection of small parts  to make a variety of different models.
-Atomic Design is similar in nature, where you define a collection of small html parts called Atoms and then use those to build a variety of web pages.
+The way I tend to think of building a site using Atomic Design is to see it as a LEGO set where your combining a collection of small re-usable parts  to make a variety of different models.
+Atomic Design is similar in nature, where you define a collection of small html parts called Atoms and then use those to build a variety of different components to build your site.

 You can find an excellent description of Atomic Design on Brad Frost's [blog](http://atomicdesign.bradfrost.com/chapter-2/).